cdzombak/runner/README.md

 - `-mail-tab-char string`: Replace tab characters in emailed output by this string.
   - Can also be set by the `RUNNER_MAIL_TAB_CHAR` environment variable; this flag overrides the environment variable.
 - `-mailto string`: Send an email to the given address if the program fails or its output would otherwise be printed per `-healthy-exit`/`-print-if-[not]-match`/`-always-print`.
-  - Can also be set by the `MAILTO` environment variable; this flag overrides the environment variable.
+  - Can also be set by the `RUNNER_MAILTO` environment variable; this flag overrides the environment variable.
 - `-smtp-host string`: SMTP server hostname.
   - Can also be set by the `RUNNER_SMTP_HOST` environment variable; this flag overrides the environment variable.
 - `-smtp-pass string`: Password for SMTP authentication.